dbialek2/spark/docs/cloud-integration.md

 Many behaviors expected of a filesystem are emulated in the object store APIs, but only imperfectly.

-### Directory operations may not be atomic nor fast
+### Directory operations may be slow and not atomic

 Directory rename and delete may be performed as a series of operations on the client.
 Specifically, `delete(path, recursive=true)` may be implemented as "list the objects, delete them singly or in batches".